 Founded in 1900, the Association of American Universities is composed of America’s leading research universities.
 AAU’s 62 research universities transform lives through education, research, and innovation.
 Our universities earn the majority of competitively awarded federal funding for academic research and are educating tomorrow’s visionary leaders and global citizens.

 Students at AAU universities have an 83% graduation rate over 6 years, and 50% of students graduate debt free.
 AAU universities award 42% of all research doctoral degrees, yet make up only 2% of all 4-year universities in the U.S.

 AAU universities create jobs, produce innovative technologies, and boost local economies.
 In 2017 alone, AAU paid $82 billion in salaries to 740,107 employees, produced 5,006 patents, and fostered the creation of 669 start-ups.
 40 AAU universities are in the top 50 for producing venture capital-backed entrepreneurs, and 490 start-up companies were generated in the university's home state in 2017.

 Value of AAU Universities

 AAU universities provide excellent value to their students.
-Students from AAU universities receive 46% more financial aid from their institutions than from the federal government, and default at lower rates; 2.8%, compared to 7.4% and 14.6% for non-profit and for-profit universities respectively.
+Students from AAU universities receive 71% of their financial aid from their institutions, and default at lower rates; 2.8%, compared to 7.0% and 14.3% for non-profit and for-profit universities respectively.

 AAU Universities Conduct Critical Research